mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

 ---

-*Thanks to my writer, [Morgan Province](https://www.morganprovince.com/), for providing feedback for this article.*
+*Special thanks to [Alexis Grant of The Write Life](http://thewritelife.com) for volunteering her time to provide feedback for this article.*